pcotret/pcotret.github.io/coresight-zedboard/index.md

-# Activate Coresight components in a Yocto environment for the Zedboard board
+# Activate Coresight components in a Yocto environment for the Zedboard

 ## Activate Coresight components - Software side - Method #1